 \section{Structured Trace Dropping and Randomized Training}

+Our work builds upon the \searchformer work of \citet{lehnert2024beyond}.
+To perform planning, we train a Transformer to model a sequence of tokens that sequentially represents the planning task (\emph{prompt}), the computation of A* algorithm (\emph{trace}), and the optimal path (\emph{solution}) derived.
+See \Cref{app:preliminary} to the details of our tokenization scheme and example input for a Maze navigation task.

-\searchformer proposed by \cite{lehnert2024beyond} has proven efficacy in addressing a variety of complex decision-making tasks.
+\searchformer has proven efficacy in addressing a variety of complex decision-making tasks.
 However, it still suffers from two important limitations.
 Firstly, the model only operates in slow mode and outputs lengthy reasoning chains, which significantly increases the inference time.
 While this can be reduced by bootstrapping~\cite{lehnert2024beyond}, an iterative refining technique that consists of cycles of rollouts followed by fine-tuning, such a procedure incurs significant extra demand on computational resources.
 Secondly, \searchformer struggles to generate diverse solutions, where identical rollouts are frequently sampled\footnote{We note that the lack of diversity is not due to the limitation of training data.
 For all our experiments, the search traces in the training datasets are generated by non-deterministic A* algorithm that randomly breaks cost ties.}.
 For example, across 1000 $30 \times 30$ maze problems we have tested, \searchformer's reasoning chain contains more than 1500 tokens on average, and can only find $7.6$ unique feasible paths out of $64$ responses (see \Cref{sec:expr_maze_slow}).

 To address these challenges, we propose a training framework that utilizes randomized reasoning traces.
 Our approach is inspired by two lines of work.
 First, we have noticed that even though \searchformer is trained on complete A* search traces, it generates shorter traces that are sketching the search process.
 Second, research has shown that humans often rely on shortcuts and patterns when making decisions, a concept known as System 1 thinking~\cite{daniel2017thinking}.
 These observations, combined with the success of dropout technique~\cite{hinton2012improving, srivastava2014dropout} that randomly drop units from the neural network during training, motivated us to explore the use of randomized reasoning traces in our framework, and we aim to simplify the A* search trace by exploiting its structured elements and selectively dropping certain parts for each training example.
-The details of our approach are described below.